galveron/Musicly-project/README.md

 [![Product Name Screen Shot][product-screenshot]]("images/musicly-screenshot.png")

 Our project is an engaging Spotify-inspired application featuring a music player.
-Users can enjoy music streaming and explore a variety of features akin to the popular platform.
+Our goal is to give users the experience of music streaming and the a variety of features akin to the popular platform.
+This project is exclusively intended for educational purposes, serving as a hands-on opportunity to gain proficiency in utilizing these tools effectively.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>